fredliporace/cbers-2-stac/README.md

 It is recommended to change the cluster configuration to disable the automatic creation of indices.
 AFAIK this can't be done through CDK options, you need to directly access the domain configuration endpoint, see [example](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-creation).

-## Reconciliation
+## Reconciliation from INPE's original metadata

 The lambda ```populate_reconcile_queue_lambda``` may be used to reconcile the STAC catalog with the original CBERS metadata catalog.

-The lambda payload is a prefix, all scenes under the prefix are queued, converted to STAC and indexed again.
+The lambda payload is a prefix, all directories under the prefix are queued.
+Each directory is then scanned separately by a distinct lambda instance, all XMLs are converted to static STAC documents and indexed again, if the API is configured.

 Some examples are shown below.

-To index all CBERS-4 MUX scenes with path 102 and row 83:
+To index all CBERS-4 MUX scenes with path 102 and row 83.
 ```json
 {
   "prefix": "CBERS4/MUX/102/083/"